Federal Debt Limit

 3. An Act of Congress is required to raise or suspend the debt limit.

 - The level of the federal debt limit is set by law, meaning that both the House and Senate must pass legislation to make any adjustments.
 The president then must sign the bill for it to take effect.
 Lawmakers can either raise the debt limit to a specific dollar amount or suspend the limit until a particular date (setting it equal to the level of debt outstanding when the debt limit is reinstated).
 Under the latter approach, there is effectively no limit on federal borrowing authority until that future date.
-The current debt limit, set by the Bipartisan Budget Act of 2015, is equal to the level of outstanding federal debt on March 16, 2017, which was approximately $19.8 trillion.

 4. The debt limit has been increased under presidents and Congresses controlled by both parties.

 - Since the modern debt limit was created in 1939, it has been increased dozens of times under Republican presidents and Democratic presidents alike.
 Congresses with Democratic and Republican majorities have authorized these increases, both when their party controlled the White House and when it did not.

 5. If Congress refuses to act on the federal debt limit, the deficit will disappear and spending will be restrained.